blongden73/macrame/_posts/2020-06-01-martin-laksman-•-illustrator.md

     >

-    > * On sport and design
+    > * On sport & design
   section3: >-
-    That and his beloved Club Atlético Independiente.
-The football club of his dreams.
-The football club he’s playing for right now.
+    **That and his beloved Club Atlético Independiente.
+The football club of his dreams.** The football club he’s playing for right now.
 In a way.
 His love for the club made him reach the marketing department and offer them his skills.

     He could do a lot for Independiente and he knew it.
 That’s why we can say it’s one of his most important clients right now.
 And a source of daily inspiration and motivation.
 Actually the devil’s illustration on Independiente ’s jersey is one of the many works of Martin Laksman for the club.